Field of Play (FOP)

 Please note that a complete illustration and preparation of the FOP layout should be sent to the IFSC prior to the event (refer to Global Event Preparation Timeline).

-For a complete technical description of the different climbing walls, please refer to the Climbing Wall Requirements.
+For a complete technical description of the different climbing walls, please refer to the Climbing Wall Requirements and with regards to Speed competitions, to the Speed Licence Rules on the website.